The Local Government Boundary Commission electoral review of Herefordshire Council

 Closing date

-The consultation on this stage of the electoral review of Herefordshire Council lasts for 10 weeks and closes on 2 February 2026.
+The consultation on this stage of the electoral review of Herefordshire Council lasted for 10 weeks and closed on 2 February 2026.

 Published: Tuesday 25 November 2025